-Our candles are a treasured gift of aroma, form, and an indulgent, intimate light.
+Our candles are a special treat of scent, shape, and a warm, intimate glow.

 Please remember to keep an eye on your flame.
 It might feel lonely.

 Traditional Beeswax Candle Care

 Beeswax candles are a natural and eco-friendly choice for your home.
 They have a pleasant honey scent and a warm glow that creates a cozy atmosphere.
 To enjoy your beeswax candles for longer, follow these simple tips:

 - Wick Trimming: Before lighting the candle and after each burn, trim the wick to about a quarter of an inch in length.
 For tapered candles, you can leave the wick slightly longer.
 Trimming the wick prevents excessive smoking and uneven burning.

 - Contain Wax Pool: As the candle burns and after each burn, use a tool like a gentle thumb to push the edges of the melted wax inwards toward the center of the candle.
 This containment of the wax pool helps prevent dripping and ensures even burning.

 - Burn Time: Follow the guideline of burning the candle for approximately one hour for every inch of its width.
 This practice helps avoid tunneling (where the candle burns down the center, leaving unused wax on the sides).

 - Extinguishing: To extinguish the candle, press the wick into the melted wax pool using a non-flammable tool.
 This helps avoid smoke and prepares the wick for the next lighting.
 Straighten the wick and trim it to a quarter of an inch to maintain an optimal burn.